MDA2AV/MDA2AV/README.md

  - High performance networking
- - Linux embedded systems
- - NIC Firmware
- - Analog and digital electronics design

-Also interested in
- - Cybersecurity
+      - HTTP/1/3 Load generators
- - 3D Rendering
+      - io_uring runtimes
+      - Application web frameworks
+ - Benchmarking and compliance platforms for networking and HTTP in generawl

 Currently working on HTTP/3 & QUIC support for .NET